ctowler157/facebook_clone/README.md

 the API.
 Statuses belong to the user that created them.

 - [x] create `Post` model
-- [ ] seed the database with a small amount of test data
+- [x] seed the database with a very small amount of test data
 - [x] CRUD API for statuses (`PostsController`)
 - [x] jBuilder views for Feed
 - [x] jBuilder views for statuses (reusable partial)